Staying safe at homeCarbon monoxide safety; Electrical safety; Furnace safety; Gas appliance safety; Water heater safety

 - Keep small electrical appliances (hair dryers, shavers, curling irons) unplugged when not in use.
 Use them away from sinks, tubs, and other water sources.
 Never reach into water to get a fallen appliance unless it is unplugged.

 US Fire Administration website.
-Home is where the heart is: Don't let your world go up in smoke.
+Home is where the heart is: don't let your world go up in smoke.
 In the kitchen. www.usfa.fema.gov/downloads/fief/keep_your_home_safe.pdf.
-Accessed February 8, 2018.
+Accessed January 23, 2020.

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.